pelectron/static_gui_library/readme.md

 For compiling with Qt5, you should set `qt_major_version=5` in the default options.

 More on the visualizer can be found [here](markdown/visualizer.md).

+To build the examples, the `example` option should be set to `enabled`.

 ## Testing